 - Toulouse Graduate School

-Applying to a program in the College of Visual Arts and Design is a two-part process.
-An applicant must apply to both the Toulouse School of Graduate Studies and to the Department of Art Education and Art History, as detailed in steps 1 and 2.
+Applying to a College of Visual Arts and Design program is a two-part process.
+An applicant must apply to the Toulouse School of Graduate Studies and the Department of Art History, as detailed in the following steps.

-Step 1: Apply to the Toulouse Graduate School
+Step 1: Apply to the UNT Toulouse Graduate School

 - Submit an online application at ApplyTexas as soon as possible.